github/opensource.guide/_articles/metrics.md

 Examples of community metrics that you may want to regularly track include:

-* **Total contributor count and number of commits per contributor:** Tells you how many contributors you have, and who's more or less active.
+* **Total contributor count and the number of commits per contributor:** Tells you how many contributors you have, and who's more or less active.
 On GitHub, you can view this under "Insights" -> "Contributors."
 Right now, this graph only counts contributors who have committed to the default branch of the repository.

 ![Contributor graph](/assets/images/metrics/repo_contributors_specific_graph.png)

-* **First time, casual, and repeat contributors:** Helps you track whether you're getting new contributors, and whether they come back.
+* **First time, casual, and repeat contributors:** Helps you track whether you're getting new contributors and whether they come back.
 (Casual contributors are contributors with a low number of commits.
-Whether that's one commit, less than five commits, or something else is up to you.)
+Whether that's one commit, less than five commits or something else is up to you.)
 Without new contributors, your project's community can become stagnant.

 * **Number of open issues and open pull requests:** If these numbers get too high, you might need help with issue triaging and code reviews.

-* **Number of _opened_ issues and _opened_ pull requests:** Opened issues means somebody cares enough about your project to open an issue.
+* **Number of _opened_ issues and _opened_ pull requests:** Opened issues mean somebody cares enough about your project to open an issue.
 If that number increases over time, it suggests people are interested in your project.

 * **Types of contributions:** For example, commits, fixing typos or bugs, or commenting on an issue.